ethanwood17/nfjs-2019-notes/README.md

 Essentially, you can run Ruby in Java, or any of the other languages in any of the other languages.
 So, if you want to use some library in some other language (like numpy in Java), you just import and run it in Java.

 https://quarkus.io

+The JDK version 9 improves performance substantially.
+It's roughly 50% faster.

+The Graal native image is really fast.
+To print a thousand primes in Scala, it cuts the time down from 1.3 seconds to 0.00 seconds.